btorreskunai/Kunai-handbook/3. Benefits & Perks/A. Holidays.md

-# Holidays
+# Company Holidays

-The following 12 holidays are observed every year at Kunai.
+The following 12 US holidays are observed every year at Kunai.
 If a holiday falls on a weekend, we’ll let you know when the holiday will be observed.
 Usually, if a holiday falls on a Saturday, we will observe it on the Friday before.
 If it falls on a Sunday, it will be observed on the following Monday.

 <table>
   <tr>